aboutcode-org/scancode-licensedb/README.rst

 ----------------------------

 A license entry in the LicenseDB has a publicly available standard text and is actually used by at least one publicly available software project.
-Ideally, the license:
+Those are the basic requirements for inclusion.

+License clarity and quality vary greatly in actual software projects, but all software licenses need to be identified.
+When good license stewardship practices are followed, a well-defined license:

 - has a License Name
 - has a Version or Published Date